Oceanic (Vangelis album)

 Oceanic is a 1996 studio album by Greek electronic composer Vangelis.
-It was released in Europe on October 25, 1996, by East West Records and in the United States on January 28, 1997, by Atlantic Records.
+It was released in Europe on 28 October 1996, by East West Records and in the United States in January 1997, by Atlantic Records.
 A single "Song of the Seas", with b-side "Aquatic Dance", was released simultaneously.

 Overview

 Vangelis was personally involved in the sleeve design, as he used to be in the late seventies and early eighties.
 At the end of the album inside liner notes there are references to the films Million Dollar Mermaid and Footlight Parade, as the cover design features images taken from these two movies.

 The music was used in the 1998 documentary Deep Sea, Deep Secrets co-produced by The Learning Channel and Discovery Channel, together with music from Vangelis' previous album, Voices.

 It was his first album nominated for a Grammy Award in Best New Age Album category.
 The second was the album Rosetta, in 2017.